WeZZard/MyWorks/2023-03-02-adapting-reference-semantics-model-in-swiftui-the-basics/index.md

 Even though we have iterated 3 versions of the solution but the final one is still not good enough.
 We can spot that:

 - The user interaction of the button-behaved toggle is weird.
 Some user interactions on `Toggle` disappeared in this implementation.

-- The `Toggle`'s toggle-off animation begins after the asynchronous setter is completed.
-This is not a good design for things that are going out of the user's attraction.
+- The `Toggle`'s toggle-off animation begins after the asynchronous setter is completed which means that users may wait for the toggle-off animation to happen before moving their focus away from the `Toggle` -- this is not a good design for things that are going out of the user's attraction.
 It could be better if the `Toggle` can be toggled off immediately and reset to toggled on when failure happens.

 - We have to hand-wire the asynchronous set logic in `Item.Model.setOn`.
 This is error-prone;

 - What if there is a reference semantics model that offers an asynchronous getter?
+How do we deal with it?

 - What if the asynchronous access can be failed?
+How do we deal with it?

 - There is boilerplate code in the `action` closure of the `Button` in the `ItemView`.

 On the other hand, real-world reference semantics models may come with:

 - Only the getter method and no setter method

 - Only the setter method and no getter method

 - May be modified outside SwiftUI without any notifications

-With them, we have to write additional codes to get a qualified source of truth in SwiftUI work.
+To deal with reference semantics models like this, we have to write additional codes to get a source of truth in SwiftUI work.

 To keep this post concise and focused, all the points mentioned above would be tackled in the following posts.